gk5894/DS-Job-Analysis/README.md

 # Job-finder

-The objective of this project is to study and analyze current Data Science job market in eastern major cities.
+The objective of this project is to study and analyze current Data Science job market in east-coast cities.
 I have developed a python web crawler which will help you obtain the data from indeed.com
 The python notebooks will are used to perform the NLP and EDA analysis.

 ### Steps